Want to connect? Select someone below to view their profile.

 A reform of flexible working regulations

 On 23 September the government opened a consultation to take views from individuals and businesses on its proposals to reform flexible working regulations.
 The government is consulting on five proposals which generally are designed to make flexible working the default for most.
-The consultation closes on 01 December 2021, and we anticipate the government’s response sometime in early 2022.
-It’s therefore not likely that any changes will be introduced until the summer of 2022 at the earliest.
+The consultation closed on 01 December 2021.
+The government states it is still analysing responses and is yet to publish its findings.
+It’s therefore not likely that any changes will be introduced for some time.

 Meanwhile, the existing flexible working regulations remain in force, and businesses are being encouraged by the government to accept flexible working.